43°F

 ‘Prepare to do this good’

-Allen wasn’t out of it entering NFR, as he was fewer than $45,000 behind Lummus for the lead.
-Allen jumped to second in the standings after winning the go-round on the second night of NFR on Friday.
+Allen wasn’t out of it entering NFR, as he was less than $45,000 behind Lummus for the lead.
+Allen jumped to second in the standings after winning the go-round Friday on the second night of the NFR.

 He then shared the go-round win on Sunday with Lummus.
-Allen was the only rider to hit under 4-seconds with his winning run Thursday and Lummus did not post a time after missing his steer.
+Allen was the only rider to hit under four seconds with his winning run Thursday, and Lummus did not post a time after missing his steer.

 “In a way, yeah,” Allen said when asked if he expected to perform this well at NFR.
 “You never want to be cocky and say ‘I was expecting this.’
 Everyone daydreams about finals like this, but you prepare to do this good.